Address: 2500 S 7th St, Ann Arbor MI 48103

 Overview

-Meadowbrook Park is a 2.18-acre neighborhood park located at the end of 7th St. at the cul-de-sac.
+Meadowbrook Park is a 2.18-acre neighborhood park located at the end of 7th Street, west of Ann Arbor-Saline Road in the southwest corner of the city.
 View the Ann Arbor Parks and Nature Areas map for location context.
 The park connects the neighborhoods near Lawton Elementary School on the north with the neighborhood along Northbrook Drive on the south and the Meadowbrook Village Apartments.
-The Park contains a half-basketball court, a playground, benches, picnic table, open field and an accessible walk through the park connecting 7th Street to Northbrook Drive.
+The Park contains a half-basketball court, a playground, benches, picnic table and an open field.
+An accessible walk through the park, which receives winter snow clearing, connects 7th Street to Northbrook Drive.

 The playground area features a sand pit and swing set with four swings, including two infant seats.
 Nearby are two park benches.
 The large grass field is flat and large enough for frisbee, flying a kite or kicking a soccer ball around.
 Shade can be found under trees along the path and among a line of small trees framing the north side of the park.